gabo1208/func-talk/README.md

-# Func Talk
+# Kn Func Talk
-A brief example on Knative Func using Golang Func Template
+A brief example on Knative Func using Golang CloudEvents Func Templates

 ## Configuring the Env